annalisa144/reverdecer/_posts/2019-01-03-heat-from-salt.md

 # It's not just us

 In Germany [83% of household energy is for space heating and hot water](https://solar-heating-initiative.com/).
-All of their lights, appliances, computers, tv's, x-boxes are almost a rounding-error compared to keeping warm.
+All of their lights, appliances, computers, tv's, x-boxes, use only 17% of the houshold energy.
 If they want to be 100% fossil-fuel free on a cold, cloudy month what's the best way to store all of that energy?

 # A little chemistry